7 Best Bad Credit Loans: How to Get Personal Loans With Bad Credit

 Your credit utilization is the amount of credit you have available versus the amount of credit you are using.
 This is expressed as a ratio.
 Let’s say you have a credit card with a $100 limit and you are only using $20.
 Then your utilization ratio will be 20%.
 A lower ratio is considered better and will, therefore, contribute to a higher credit score.
 Remember to still use some of your available credit.
 Don’t hold back completely as you can only build a credit score when you use credit.

 You need a credit history with a minimum of 6 months to score any points in this category.
 A longer history can help towards getting a better score.
 But, someone with a shorter credit history can still score well here.
 This category is important, but it doesn’t bear the same weight as the first two categories.

 Any new forms of credit you apply for are also taken into account.
 If you apply for a lot of new loans, it will give your credit score a knock.

 This part of credit scoring can be vague.
 The general consensus is that lenders would like to know your ability to handle different types of credit.
-From credit cards to other types of loan repayments like personal loans.
-Even loans for bad credit will show up in this category.
+This includes anything from credit cards to other types of loan repayments like personal loans, car loans, and mortgages.

 Bad Credit vs. No Credit

 Having a bad credit score means you have a poor credit history.
 Essentially, at some point, you took on credit you couldn’t pay it back.